Roulette Bet Options: Inside, Outside & Call Bets

 Casual playerDozens and columnsGood balance of risk and 2:1 payout

-System playerEven-money + progressionWorks with Martingale, D’Alembert, Paroli
+System playerEven-money + progressionWorks with progressions like Paroli

-Ready to test your knowledge?
-Try every bet type risk-free in our free roulette simulator — no signup required.
+Ready to test the math?
+Try every bet type risk-free in the free simulator — no signup required.